 3. Fill out the FAFSA

-- Demographic information: This will be questions about your name, birth date, and other basic information.
+- Personal information: This section will include questions about your name, date of birth, and other relevant details.

-- Dependency status: This will help the Department of Education determine whether you are a dependent or independent student.
+- Dependency status: The Department of Education uses this information to determine if you’re a dependent or independent student.

-- Parent demographics: If you’re a dependent student, you’ll need to fill out demographic information for your parents as well.
-If your parents are still married, then both parents need to complete this section.
-If they’re divorced, you can use the parent who gives you the most financial support.
+- Parental information: If you’re a dependent student, you’ll need to provide information about your parents.
+If your parents are still married, both will need to complete this section.
+If they’re divorced, you can use the parent who provides the most financial support.

 4. Review Your Student Aid Report (SAR)